Everything You Need to Know About Shopping Around | TraQline Insight

 Higher Average Price = More Stores Shopped

 What does this mean for retailers?
 Having the right mix of products for the category should help keep people in the store.
-Giving consumers a complete omni-channel experience, with product, reviews, and specs available on your website will help shoppers to see the breadth of products available for sale.
+Giving consumers a complete omnichannel experience, with the products, reviews, and specs available on your website will help shoppers to see the breadth of products available for sale.

 What leads to fewer stores shopped?